mkunevicius/JuozasKazlauskas/README.md

 Dynamically changing background with custom jQuery at index.html.

-'Simpe-lightbox' a jQuery plugin added to the photo galleries at photography.html.
+'Simpe-lightbox' jQuery plugin added to the photo galleries at photography.html.

 'Animsition' jQuery plugin used to navigate smoothly inside.